DelroyGayle/KoolAIChess/README.md

 ## Introduction

 For my Code Institute Portfolio Project 3,
-I would like to implement a Chess Program in Python<br> in order to play Chess with a Computer opponent.
+I would like to implement a Chess Program in Python<br> in order to play Chess against a Computer opponent.

 In my search for a suitable algorithm I came across this [476-line BASIC PROGRAM by DEAN MENEZES](http://www.petesqbsite.com/sections/express/issue23/Tut_QB_Chess.txt)

 Let me reiterate: the basis of my project is a Chess Program written in<br>**[BASIC](https://en.wikipedia.org/wiki/BASIC) (Beginners' All-purpose Symbolic Instruction Code)** which is available [here](http://www.petesqbsite.com/sections/express/issue23/Tut_QB_Chess.txt).

-I found it amazing how Denezes has written such an highly interesting chess playing program in under 500 lines.
+I found it amazing how Denezes has written such an highly interesting chess playing program in under 500 lines.<br>
-My goal then is to convert Denezes' BASIC program to Python; moreover, to add ***castling and en passant*** chess moves so that the user can play a complete game of Chess against their Computer opponent, namely, ***Kool AI***
+My goal then is to convert Denezes' BASIC program to Python; moreover, to add ***castling and en passant*** chess moves so that the user can play a complete game of Chess against their Computer opponent, namely, ***Kool AI***.

 ## Chess